ValentinKlinghammer/MapKit/README.md

-# MapKit
+# cordova-plugin-mapkit
-## Current Version: 0.5.0
-MapKit is a plugin that allows you to use the Apple MapKit in Cordova iOS apps.
+cordova-plugin-mapkit is a plugin that allows you to use maps built with Apple MapKit in Cordova iOS apps.

 ## Installation
 `$ cordova plugin add https://github.com/ValentinKlinghammer/cordova-plugin-mapkit.git`